How to Choose Where to Live in Silicon Valley or Santa Clara County

 Want to get information on crime (I suggest that you do!)?
 Visit CrimeReports.com.

 Public school scores often (but not always) drive real estate prices and values (the Willow Glen area seems to be an exception to the rule).
 In our area, the standardized test scores used for this purpose is the API.
-You can check the API scores of any public school in Santa Clara County online.
+Testing has been suspended for the last two years, and is supposed to resume again this school year.
+You can check the API scores of any public school in Santa Clara County online, or check for any California county here.

 Although our weather is pretty similar from one part of the valley to the other, it’s a lot warmer and drier in the south county (Morgan Hill & Gilroy) than it is in the Santa Cruz Mountains (mailing address Los Gatos 95033).
 That 7 – 10 degree average difference in summer between Los Altos and Almaden Valley or between San Jose and Gilroy might make all the difference to your comfort level, so check out the typical weather numbers on IDCIDE.com

 What about natural hazards, such as earthquake fault zones, flood plains, liquifaction zones, unstable soils areas and more?
 Santa Clara County has information on its website with some maps.
+The US Geological Survey has maps as well.
 It’s almost impossible to avoid all hazard zones but a basic understanding of what these zones are and where they are might be helpful to you.
 (If there’s a hill, there’s probably an earthquake fault zone nearby.
-If the land is super flat, it may be in a liquifaction zone.
+If the land is super flat, it may be in a liquefaction zone.
 Close to a river?
 Might be in a flood plain.)
 The best info will come from an official Natural Hazard & Environmental Hazard Report specific to the property you’re interested in, though, so don’t let the general information scare you off!

 Would you like to search for homes using a “lifestyle finder” in Silicon Valley?
 It does require flash, so won’t work on tablets etc., but is a pretty nifty program otherwise.
 Please have a look – the link will take you to a page on my Valley of Hearts Delight website: http://www.valleyofheartsdelight.com/Find-Homes